Investing in a Drexel Education

 During your first year at Drexel, you will attend classes for three quarters: fall, winter, and spring.
 The enrollment plan for transfer students may be different depending on their transfer credit evaluation.
-Below are the estimated costs of tuition, fees, and average room and board based on three quarters for the 2022–2023 academic year.
+Below are the estimated costs of tuition, fees, and average food and housing costs based on three quarters for the 2023–2024 academic year.

 These numbers reflect the estimated cost of attendance prior to financial aid being applied.

-Please note for ACE applicants: View the ACE Cost of Attendance page for information specific to the ACE program.
+Please note for ACE applicants: View the Nursing Accelerated Career Entry (ACE) BSN Program page for information specific to the ACE program.

 Other Costs You Should Consider

 It's important to remember that there may be other costs to consider during your education.
-Some of these include books, which vary by program, a computer, transportation, and miscellaneous personal costs.
+Some of these include books, course materials, supplies and equipment (which vary by program), a computer, transportation, and miscellaneous personal costs.
 Estimates of these other costs are taken into consideration when Drexel reviews your financial aid eligibility.